GitCodings/Stack-A3-Database/README.md

     );
 ```

-or if you want to avoid the use to lambda's
+### Lambda

+For the select queries we use a lambda to map the row into a object.
+If you want you can use a method instead if the lambda has too much work or if you just perfer to use methods:

 ```java
 public List<Student> getStudents(String firstName)